ska-telescope/lmc-base-classes/docs/source/guide/getting_started.rst

 Basic steps
 -----------
-The recommended basic steps to writing a SKA TANGO device based on the ``ska-tango-base`` package are:
+The recommended basic steps to writing a SKA Tango device based on the ``ska-tango-base`` package are:

 1. Write a component manager.

 2. Implement command class objects.

-3. Write your TANGO device.
+3. Write your Tango device.

 Detailed steps
 --------------

 Write a component manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-A fundamental assumption of this package is that each TANGO device exists to provide monitoring and control of some *component* of a SKA telescope.
-That *component* could be some hardware, a software service or process, or even a group of subservient TANGO devices.
+A fundamental assumption of this package is that each Tango device exists to provide monitoring and control of some *component* of a SKA telescope.
+That *component* could be some hardware, a software service or process, or even a group of subservient Tango devices.

 A *component manager* provides for monitoring and control of a component.
-This functionality is independent of TANGO.
-It is *highly recommended* to implement and thoroughly test your component manager *before* embedding it in its TANGO device.
+It is *highly recommended* to implement and thoroughly test your component manager *before* embedding it in a Tango device.

 For more information on components and component managers, see :doc:`component_managers`.